Hashtag Web3 / Updated

 A career guide to the emerging Web3 job market in Windhoek.
 Explore how Namibia's capital is beginning to embrace blockchain, with a focus on.

-The Windhoek Web3 Landscape
+The Windhoek Web3 Ecosystem

 In-Demand Roles and Salary Expectations